 Can I use a prenuptial agreement in an estate plan for my blended family?

 Just like with other estate planning tools, a lot of couples do not want to think about obtaining a prenuptial agreement.
 After all, who can blame an engaged couple for not wanting to think about how their marriage might end?
 However, just like other estate planning tools, prenups have a bad rap.
 They can be incredibly useful for couples with a lot of assets, or blended families who want to keep certain properties separate.
 Through a prenuptial agreement, you and your spouse will be able to delegate which property is joint and which is to remain separate.
 This can make the division of your assets among your blended family a lot easier in the event one spouse predeceases the other.
-If you are already married but wish you had obtained a prenuptial agreement, you can achieve the same goal with a marital agreement!

 What is a Life Estate on property in Tennessee?